Become a Trained Volunteer

 HOW DO I BEGIN?

 Your help is needed.
 The application and screening process includes a written application, interview, background check and references.
-If you are interested in becoming part of the Support Hotline family, the Hotline Coordinator at 330-434-1214, extension 4106 for more information, or e-mail to: email@example.com
+If you are interested in becoming part of the Support Hotline family, contact our Crisis Coordinator, Amanda Marunich at 330-434-1214, extension 4106 for more information, or e-mail to: email@example.com.

 If you are in crisis and need help, call Support at 330-434-9144.